 What I like about Pushover is that you can create groups and have alerts and notifications post to a group.
 It's a very low cost way to have small groups be aware of any problems.
 In my case, I have it alert product managers, customer service and email marketing campaign managers, so that if a service goes down that impacts customers, they know to delay a campaign, or help navigate an issue with a customer.

 After the automation service started to increase in its number of jobs, the Pushover notifications coming to my phone started to get noisy.
-I had enough infromation now to know it was running well, and I still get alerts when issues occur.
-However, now I wanted to log each job, how many records it parsed, when, what files were created and where it dropped them off.
+I had enough information to know it was running well, and I still get alerts when issues occur.
+However, now I wanted to log each job, how many records it parsed, when and what files were created and where it dropped them off.

 I started to create a database schema to track these "Sync Events."
 However, as I was thinking ahead, I thought of the need to create visualizations, error reporting, querying the logs and undoubtably more.